 Joint or double PhD

-A joint or a double PhD is a PhD that is prepared at two universities (in Belgium or abroad).
-The minimum requirement is that the PhD student conducts at least six months of research at the partner institution.
-The thesis is defended at only one of the two universities, but the PhD student receives a doctoral diploma from both institutions.
+A joint or a double PhD is a PhD that is prepared at two or three universities (in Belgium or abroad).
+The minimum requirement is that the PhD student conducts at least six months of research at the partner institution(s).
+The thesis is defended at only one of the universities, but the PhD student receives a doctoral diploma from all institutions involved.

-- In case of a joint PhD, the two institutions confer one and the same doctoral title.
-This can be done via one diploma that is approved by both universities, or via two diplomas that refer to each other.
+- In case of a joint PhD, the institutions confer one and the same doctoral title.
+This can be done via one diploma that is approved by all universities involved, or via separate diplomas that refer to each other.

-- In case of a double PhD, the institutions confer two different doctoral titles.
-This can be done via one diploma mentioning both titles, or via two diplomas that refer to each other.
+- In case of a double PhD, the institutions confer different doctoral titles.
+This can be done via one diploma mentioning the different titles, or via separate diplomas that refer to each other.

 In practice, we commonly use the term 'joint PhD' to indicate both types (joint or double PhD).

 The general PhD regulations of UAntwerp state the rules with regard to joint PhDs in articles 41-47.

 Incoming and outgoing joint PhD students